Electric cars & pollution: facts and figures

 Clean, breathable air is something that many of us take for granted.
 However, those who face the reality of pollution daily know firsthand the repercussions of poor air quality.

-Figure: One-fifth of Europe's greenhouse gases come from the transportation sector
+Figure: A quarter of Europe's greenhouse gas (GHG) emissions comes from the transportation sector

 Unfortunately, this is true.